sanjay-p93/SpringTraining/SpringMyBatis/readme.txt

 Sample Spring ORM MyBatis POC

-1. Basic CRUD application using Spring and hibernate for saving details of details, functionalities include
+1. Basic CRUD application using Spring and MyBatis for saving details of details, functionalities include
 	1. Gets all users
 	2. Add new user to table
 	3. Update name of user by email